 The inspections cover all gas installation and appliances in a commercial kitchen, focusing specifically on the facilities and the equipment within it.
 Essentially, any commercial kitchen will need to obtain the relevant gas safety certificates, including any of the following:

 Why Do You Need One?

 If you’re reading this article, wondering whether or not you need a commercial kitchen gas safety certificate, then the answer is almost certainly ‘yes’.
-If you’re responsible for a commercial kitchen which has a gas supply and equipment that operates with it, then you need a gas safety certificate.
+As someone responsible for a commercial kitchen which has a gas supply and equipment that operates with it, you need a gas safety certificate.